 Children attending school in Romania don’t usually receive school dinners.
-Yet FARA understands the difference a simple and nourishing hot meal can mean to an impoverished child.
+FARA understands the difference a nourishing hot meal can make to an impoverished child.
 We provide a daily hot meal to those children who usually go without.
 By doing so, parents are more likely to send their children to school as they know they will have five days a week when they will go to bed not feeling hungry.

-FARA also often helps families with medical care, by supplying warm clothing and sometimes even with building repairs for the family home; anything that will keep the family together and enable the child to attend school.
+FARA has a close relationship with the families and understands their individual situations and needs.
+Working with local social workers FARA supports families, helping with medical care, supplying warm clothing and sometimes even with building repairs for the family home; anything that will keep the family together and prevent school dropout.

 Mihai lives in a tiny village in the northern Suceava district of Romania.
 He lives in his grandmother’s simple two room house, with his parents and two siblings in one room and his maternal grandmother in the other.
 Mihai’s family have very little money, they struggle to afford basic food.
 His father works seasonally on the land and travels abroad to find work and send money home.
 Mihai is very lucky as both his parents are supportive and there is a lot of love in their home.